Hardware setup for Eclipse Deeplearning4j, including GPUs and CUDA.

 You have a jar file that doesn't contain service loader files.

-ND4J uses the Java in order to detect which backends are available on the class path.
+ND4J uses the Java ServiceLoader in order to detect which backends are available on the class path.
 Depending on your uberjar packaging configuration, those files might be stripped away or broken.

 If your uberjar does not contain that file, or if not all of the configured backends are listed there, you will have to reconfigure your shade plugin.
-See documentation for how to do that.
+See ServicesResourceTransformer documentation for how to do that.